-Welcome to the Health Practitioner Regulation in Victoria Website
+Welcome to the Health Workforce Regulation in Victoria Website

-The Health Regulation and Reform Branch provide strategic, high quality and timely policy advice and coordination activities to the Department of Health (DH) and to whole of government commitments in relation to regulatory streamlining and reform.
+The Health Workforce Branch provide strategic, high quality and timely policy advice and coordination activities to the Department of Health & Human Services (DHHS) and to whole of government commitments in relation to regulatory streamlining and reform.

 This responsibility includes:

-- Build on existing DH regulatory reform capacity and initiatives
+- Build on existing DHHS regulatory reform capacity and initiatives

 - Play a transformational role in working with health regulators to implement further improvements to the effectiveness and efficiency of health regulation and its administration